The Roosevelts and the NFL: An Intimate History of Now

 This past Saturday, not surprisingly, Janet was evaluating the bleak situation within the NFL, on the heels of Goodell’s press conference on Friday, and asking her listeners whether they thought the measures he was announcing would be enough.
 Maybe this happens a lot on talk radio, but I was particularly amused by Janet’s proclivity to take a caller’s comment and then go on and on with it, pretty much forgetting the caller, almost as if she herself were running the ball downfield all the way.

 At one point she really took off with the idea that what NFL players need most is more “self-control.”
-So far so good, but then—in my opinion, anyway—she went out ofshutterstock_211805959 bounds.
+So far so good, but then—in my opinion, anyway—she went out of bounds.
 She recommended that all the pro teams would be well-advised to involve chaplains and other “believers” in the effort to demonstrate the crucial link between Christ and self-control.
 And then, apparently, we’d be on our way to ridding the league of this scourge of domestic violence.

 Now I heartily agree that chaplains do very important work, and if in fact they work in the NFL, they sure could help lead the charge against domestic violence.
 Furthermore, Christ may have been a champion of self-control, and many other qualities too; but with all due respect I really don’t think Christians are necessarily first in line when it comes to recognizing that hurting others— particularly members of one’s own family—is wrong, wrong and wrong.